KaiErikNiermann/Notes/README.md

 ## Support [<3](https://www.buymeacoffee.com/applesauce)

-If you want to show some appreciation you can do so [**on here**](https://www.buymeacoffee.com/applesauce) but feel no obligation, just happy I could help ༼ つ ◕_◕ ༽つ
+If you want to show some appreciation you can do so [**on here**](https://www.buymeacoffee.com/applesauce) but feel no obligation, just happy I could help, good luck with your studies ༼ つ ◕_◕ ༽つ

 During my studies the I've found the only way for me to study has been to make these notes, so I will continue to make them regardless of any support.
 But if you want to just help me out then its always appreciated.